zxcenigma/R_practice/practice_1/README.md

 my_sqrt <- sqrt(z - 1)
 ```

-Before we view the contents of the my_sqrt variable, what do you think it contains?
+##Before we view the contents of the my_sqrt variable, what do you think it contains?
 #
-1: a vector of length 0 (i.e. an empty vector)
+#1: a vector of length 0 (i.e. an empty vector)
-2: a single number (i.e a vector of length 1)
+#2: a single number (i.e a vector of length 1)
-3: a vector of length 3
+#3: a vector of length 3
-                    Выбор:2
+##Выбор:3

-Think about how R handled the other 'vectorized' operations: element-by-element.
+##Think about how R handled the other 'vectorized' operations: element-by-element.
 #
-1: a vector of length 3
+#1: a vector of length 3
-2: a single number (i.e a vector of length 1)
+#2: a single number (i.e a vector of length 1)
-3: a vector of length 0 (i.e. an empty vector)
+#3: a vector of length 0 (i.e. an empty vector)
-			Выбор:1
+##Выбор:1